Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 You get a 5.8 Amp motor, which produces 3500 RPM.
 This will provide enough power for various cutting tasks like light duty around the house jobs, decking, flooring, 2x lumber, or even concrete with chicken wire with the right blade for the job.

-The additional auxiliary handle, similar to the DeWalt DCS571B, gives you extra control and reduces fatigue.
+Like the DeWalt DCS571B, the additional auxiliary handle gives you extra control and reduces fatigue.
 But unlike the DeWalt’s, it’s detachable and without any extra tools needed.
 So if the handle was going in the way, you could simply remove it.

 It feels heavy, well made, and very ergonomic.